Socialist Party of America: From the Socialist Party to Social Democrats, USA

 The Socialist Party's 1972 convention had two co-chairmen, Bayard Rustin and Charles S. Zimmerman of the International Ladies' Garment Workers' Union (ILGWU); and a First National Vice Chairman, James S. Glaser, who were reelected by acclamation.
-In his opening speech to the convention, Rustin called for the group to organize against the "reactionary policies of the Nixon Administration" and also criticized the "irresponsibility and élitism of the 'New Politics' liberals".
+In his opening speech to the convention, Rustin called for the group to organize against the "reactionary policies of the Nixon Administration" and criticized the "irresponsibility and élitism of the 'New Politics' liberals".

 Bayard Rustin, an important member of the Socialist Party of America throughout the decade of the 1960s, was elected a National Co-Chairman late in the decade.

-The party changed its name to Social Democrats, USA (SDUSA) by a vote of 73 to 34.
+The party voted to change its name to Social Democrats, USA (SDUSA).
 Renaming the party SDUSA was meant to be "realistic".
-The New York Times observed that the Socialist Party had last sponsored a candidate for President in 1956, who received only 2,121 votes cast in only six states.
+The New York Times observed that the Socialist Party had last sponsored a candidate for president in 1956, Darlington Hoopes, who received only 2,121 votes cast in only six states.
 Because the party no longer sponsored candidates in presidential elections, the name "Party" had been "misleading" as "Party" had hindered the recruiting of activists who participated in the Democratic Party, according to the majority report.
 The name "Socialist" was replaced by "Social Democrats" because many Americans associated the word "socialism" with Soviet Communism.
 The party also wished to distinguish itself from two small Marxist parties, the Socialist Workers Party and the Socialist Labor Party.

 The Unity Caucus had a supermajority of votes and its position carried on every issue by a ratio of two to one.
 The convention elected a national committee of 33 members, with 22 seats for the majority caucus, eight seats for Harrington's "Coalition Caucus", two for the "Debs Caucus" and one for the independent Samuel H. Friedman.
 Friedman and the minority caucuses had opposed the name change.

 The convention voted on and adopted proposals for its program by a two-one vote.
 On foreign policy, the program called for "firmness toward Communist aggression", but on the Vietnam War the program opposed "any efforts to bomb Hanoi into submission" and instead endorsed negotiating a peace agreement, which should protect Communist political cadres in South Vietnam from further military or police reprisals.
 Harrington's proposal for an immediate withdrawal of American forces was defeated.
 Harrington complained that after its March 1972 convention the Socialist Party had endorsed George McGovern with a statement loaded with "constructive criticism".
 He also complained that the party had not mobilized enough support for McGovern.
 The majority caucus's Arch Puddington replied that the California branch had been especially active in supporting McGovern while the New York branch had instead focused on a congressional race.